nteetor/yonder/docs/inputs/radioinput.md

     One of `values` indicating the default selected value of the radio input, defaults to `NULL`, in which case the first choice is selected by default.
-- name: help
-  description: |-
-    A character string specifying a small help label which appears below the input, defaults to `NULL` in which case help text is not added.
 - name: inline
   description: |-
     If `TRUE`, the radio input renders inline, defaults to `FALSE`,